tezoatlipoca/hamnt/README.md

 sudo dpkg -i hamnt_0.2.0_amd64.deb
 ```
 #### Windows
-Installation is still manual (still working on the installer and github Action to create it).
-For now,
-1. Download the Windows exe package from the [releases page](https://github.com/tezoatlipoca/hamnt/releases)
+Download the Windows exe package from the [releases page](https://github.com/tezoatlipoca/hamnt/releases)
-2. Extact the zip and copy `hamnt.exe` somewhere
+1. Extact the zip and copy `hamnt.exe` somewhere
-3. Add that somewhere to your path (edit %PATH% in Windows Environment variables)
+2. Add that somewhere to your path (edit %PATH% in Windows Environment variables)

+OR
+Download the Windows SETUP exe from [releases page](https://github.com/tezoatlipoca/hamnt/releases)
+and run it.
+It modifies your `%PATH%` Environment variable for you, but you may have to
+restart any powershell/cmd sessions for it to take effect.

 ## Walkthrough
 Launch hamnt: